jdecourval/laval-simulator/doc/main.md

 LAVAL architecture lies somewhere between those of CPU, GPU and FPGA.
 It consists of a large number of simple locally connected cores.
+Core are connected together in a local basis following a cube pattern.
 Cores execute instructions stored in their linked memory bank.
 Branches are made by switching execution from one memory bank to another one.

 ### Core
 The main component of the LAVAL architecture is the CORE unit.
-It is a very low complexity core capable of executing a couple of different 8 bits instructions *(arguments included)*.
+It is a very low complexity core capable of executing a couple of different 8 bits instructions *arguments included*.

-pipeline depth = 2
+Execution takes place in two steps:

+1. Preload

+    1. If multiplexer' target core have its SYNC flag off, then this step is done
+    2. Load a value from the multiplexer into PRELOAD.
+    3. Set UNLOCK flag on multiplexer target if the next instruction to be executed will use PRELOAD

+2. Fetch and execute

+    1. Reset SYNC flag
+    2. Execute instruction
+        Instruction may or may not stall the execution pipeline for this core, refer to the instruction set documentation for further information.
+    3. PC is incremented and may freely wrap around
+    4. Reset UNLOCK flag

+This means each core is able to read
+Inter-core communication is heavily optimized for constant patterns.
+Reads take place using a multiplexer whose address can only be changed using dedicated instructions.

 #### VAL register